-Even from the most committed employees, one question comes up over and over again: how to use Social Media to find your next job.
+Even from the most committed employees, one question comes up over and over again: where does Social Media fit into my next job search.
 It might be couched in different language (How do I develop professional profile/How do I take advantage of Social tools for support, etc), but the question remains.
 How can you use Social Media to find your next role?

 Given the competition and the tough economy, all of the stars need to align to best give you a chance.
 Test yourself: how many of these steps have you really done well?

 2) Cleanse your social thumbprint: Too often we don’t consider who might read our personal profiles, and whether what is posted – by us or by others – might possibly disqualify us from consideration.
 Cleansing your profiles of out-of-brand pictures and inappropriate content is a great first step.
 Managing your personal brand proactively and strategically is far better.
-And if you understand the privacy controls, use them.
+And while the privacy controls are constantly changing (and always confusing) it’s worthwhile understanding them, and also putting them to use.

 3) Move from passive to active: Before meeting with any networking contact or interview, search for the person in LinkedIn to identify the common relationships.
 Instead of clicking “connect”, pick up the telephone and ask your connection about the person you are going to meet.
 This will yield a significant benefit for when you meet, and will also strengthen your relationship with your connection.